maksimKorzh/cmk-go/README.md

 <a href="https://maksimkorzh.github.io/cmkgo/">PLAY NOW!</a><br>
 Firefox mobile is working only with CPU backend because its WebGL has issues with floating point precision and calculates forward pass in a completely misleading way.
+Thanks to **wurf3** from OGS for reporting bug.

 # GTP mode
 1. Download source code